Tech5G5G/Mica-Visual-Studio/README.md

 ## Issues

-Mica Visual Studio may contain two main issues, being:
+Mica Visual Studio may contain up to three main issues, being:

+- Crashes at startup
-- A washed out appearance (depending on your Visual Studio theme) and
+- A washed out appearance (depending on your Visual Studio theme)
 - [Duplicate caption buttons](https://github.com/Tech5G5G/Mica-Visual-Studio/issues/1)

+If you ever experience the first issue, try running Visual Studio in safe mode: `devenv /SafeMode`
+and Mica Visual Studio will be disabled.
+This will allow you to uninstall Mica Visual Studio with having to repair/reinstall Visual Studio.

-If you are facing the first issue, you may want to try applying Tabbed instead of Mica as your backdrop.
+If you are facing the second issue, try applying Tabbed as your backdrop instead of Mica.
-For the second issue (as linked earlier) there is an issue open on GitHub.
+For the final issue (as linked earlier) there is an issue open on GitHub.
 If you have any ideas on a fix, feel free to reply.

 If at any point in your usage of Mica Visual Studio you experience a bug, please [open an issue on GitHub](https://github.com/Tech5G5G/Mica-Visual-Studio/issues).